veda-consulting-company/uk.co.vedaconsulting.worldpay/README.md

 2) Enter the Payment Processor name Example: "Worldpay"
 3) Set Financial Account Example "Payment Processor Account"

-For the Payment Processor Details, you must provide Username which is worldpay api user id. and site URL should be "https://secure.worldpay.com/wcc/purchase"
+For the Payment Processor Details (Live/Test Payments), you must provide Username which is worldpay api user id. and site URL should be "https://secure.worldpay.com/wcc/purchase"